alvinyapvfx/houdini_tools/README.md

 # houdini_tools
-Alvin Yap's Houdini HDA tools
+Alvin Yap's Houdini HDA tools for Houdini 18.5

 A selection of convenience tools I use in my personal work.